gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 bugs like [failing to generate mocks from interfaces using composition][mockery-issue].

-`mockery` uses the `go/ast` package directly to collect information about the

 ## gogen experiments

 I've open sourced the code generation tools I've been building to learn